bhisaac/5eFP/5eFP-SRD-V0.1.md

 #### Protection
 When	a	creature	you	can	see	attacks	a	target	other	than	you	that	is	within	1 square	of	you,	you	can	use	your	reaction	to	impose	disadvantage	on	the attack roll.
 You	must	be	wielding	a	shield.

-## Second Wind
-You	have	a	limited	well	of	stamina	that	you	can	draw	on	to	protect	yourself	from	harm.
-On	your	turn,	you	can	use	a	bonus	action	to	heal up to	~~1d10~~	1 +	your	fighter	level wounds.
-Once	you	use	this	feature, you	must	finish	a	short	rest	before	you	can use	it	again.

 #### Two-Weapon Fighting (needs playtesting)
 ~~When	you	engage	in	two-weapon	fighting,	you	can add	your	ability score	to	the	damage	of	the	second	attack.~~

 When you engage in two weapon fighting and successfully hit a creature with your secondary attack, you may deal 1 point of damage to another creature within 1 square of you.
 This bonus damage type is the same as the secondary attack.

+### Second Wind
+You	have	a	limited	well	of	stamina	that	you	can	draw	on	to	protect	yourself	from	harm.
+On	your	turn,	you	can	use	a	bonus	action	to	heal up to	~~1d10~~	1 +	your	fighter	level wounds.
+Once	you	use	this	feature, you	must	finish	a	short	~~or long~~ rest	before	you	can use	it	again.

 ---
 # Beyond 1st Level